awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_troubleshooting_low_storage_space.md

 **Note**
 This is an advanced topic\.
 If configured inappropriately, it can result in data loss\.
 We highly recommend that you first review [The AD Recycle Bin: Understanding, Implementing, Best Practices, and Troubleshooting](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/the-ad-recycle-bin-understanding-implementing-best-practices-and/ba-p/396944) to get a better understanding of these processes\.

 The ability to change the `msDS-DeletedObjectLifetime` attribute value to a lower number can help ensure your object count does not exceed supported levels\.
 The lowest valid value this attribute can be set to is 2 days\.
 Once that value has exceeded you will no longer be able to recover the deleted object using the AD Recycling Bin\.
 It will require restoring your directory from a snapshot to recover the object\(s\)\.
-For more information, see [Snapshot or Restore Your Directory](ms_ad_snapshots.md)\. **Any restore from snapshot can result in data loss as they are a point in time\.**
+For more information, see [Snapshot or restore your directory](ms_ad_snapshots.md)\. **Any restore from snapshot can result in data loss as they are a point in time\.**

 To change Deleted Object Lifetime of your directory run the following command: